fernivy/docs/index.md

 ### MacOS

 FernIvy has two dependencies when running on MacOS: PowerLog (the command line interface from Intel Power Gadget for energy consumption measurement) and Python 3 (for data processing).
 PowerLog can be installed with Intel Power Gadget according to these <a href="https://www.intel.com/content/www/us/en/developer/articles/tool/power-gadget.html" target="blank">installation instructions</a>.
-Installation instructions for Python 3 can be found for example <a href="https://docs.python-guide.org/starting/install3/osx/" target="blank">here</a>.
+Installation instructions for Python 3 can be found, for example, <a href="https://docs.python-guide.org/starting/install3/osx/" target="blank">here</a>.

 For `fernivy` to run properly, it is important to know the location where PowerLog was installed.
 This is usually within the `Applications` folder at `/Applications/Intel\ Power\ Gadget/PowerLog`.
 If that is the case, you can move on to the next step.
 However, if you installed PowerLog somewhere else, it is important to define an environment variable called `FERNIVY_POWERLOG_PATH` to inform `fernivy` where to look for it.
 This is done either by calling